George Washington Shorey

 TIMELINE

-George Washington Shorey and Maria (Sanderson) Shorey
+George Washington Shorey and Maria (Sanderson) Shorey, enhanced and also colorized.

-Rachel Marion Smith was born April 10, 1840, in Hanover, PA.
+Rachel Marian Smith was born April 10, 1840, in Hanover, Luzerne Co., PA.

 The 1870 U. S. Census taken on June 9, 1870, shows Otis G. Carter (age 58) born in Massachusetts with real estate of $3,000 and personal estate of $4,000 is a Silversmith living in the Village of Norwalk, Huron Co., OH.
 Living with him is Julia Carter (age 56) born in New York, who is Keeping House.
 Also living there are five Carters: Augusta Carter (age 36) born in Ohio; Otis G. Carter, Jr. (age 19) born in Ohio; Lucy J. Carter (age 17) born in Ohio; Frederick B. Carter (age 14) born in Ohio; and Nellie Carter (age 11) born in Wisconsin.

-Rachel Marion (Smith) Shorey died December 15, 1878, in Grand Rapids, Wood Co., WI.
+Rachel Marian (Smith) Shorey died December 15, 1878, in Centralia, Wood Co., WI.
+Buried in Forest Hill Cemetery, Wisconsin Rapids, Wood Co., WI.

 Mrs. Geo.
 Shorey died in Centralia on Sunday night, and was assigned to the tomb on Monday.
 She was a very estimable lady.